dwavesystems/dwave-ocean-sdk/docs/concepts/variables.rst

 * **Integer**: represented by the dimod :class:`~dimod.Vartype` class :class:`~dimod.Vartype.INTEGER`.

-  Typically used for applications that optimize the number of something?
-For example,
+  Typically used for applications that optimize the number of something; for example,

   - How many widgets should be loaded onto the truck?